Sefineh1/alx-system_engineering-devops/0x00-shell_basics/README.md

- Displaying a current directory in long formate, with user and group IDs in number and all hiddenfiles
+ a script that creates a directory named my_first_directory in the /tmp/ directory